How YouTube evaluates Educational, Documentary, Scientific & Artistic (EDSA) content

 The same policies and guidelines that apply to videos also apply to other types of content.

-Content that doesn’t get EDSA exceptions
+Content that may not get EDSA exceptions

 • Child Sexual Abuse Media (CSAM)